ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * Group-collection resource: a single-instance resource hosted by the Group Manager.
 An Administrator accesses a group-collection resource to retrieve the list of existing OSCORE groups, or to create a new OSCORE group, under that Group Manager.

-   As an example, this document uses /manage as the url-path of the group-collection resource; implementations are not required to use this name, and can define their own instead.
+   When defining operations at the Group Manager and providing examples, this document uses /manage as the url-path of the group-collection resource; implementations can use a different url-path.

 * Group-configuration resource: a resource hosted by the Group Manager, associated with an OSCORE group under that Group Manager.
 A group-configuration resource is identifiable with the invariant group name of the respective OSCORE group.
 An Administrator accesses a group-configuration resource to retrieve or change the configuration of the respective OSCORE group, or to delete that group.